hpc-carpentry/hpc-chapel/episodes/04-conditionals.md

-Essentially, what we want is to repeat all the code inside the curly brackets until the number of iterations is greater than or equal to `niter`, or the difference of temperature between iterations is less than `mindif`.
-(Note that in our case, as `curdif` was not initialised when declared -and thus Chapel assigned it the default real value 0.0-, we need to assign it a value greater than or equal to 0.001, or otherwise the condition of the while statement will never be satisfied.
-A good starting point is to simple say that `curdif` is equal to `mindif`).
+Essentially, what we want is to repeat all the code inside the curly brackets until the number of iterations is greater than or equal to `niter`, or the difference of temperature between iterations is less than `tolerance`.
+(Note that in our case, as `delta` was not initialised when declared -and thus Chapel assigned it the default real value 0.0-, we need to assign it a value greater than or equal to 0.001, or otherwise the condition of the while statement will never be satisfied.
+A good starting point is to simple say that `delta` is equal to `tolerance`).

 To count iterations we just need to keep adding 1 to the counter variable `c`.
 We could do this with `c=c+1`, or with the compound assignment, `+=`, as in the code above.
 To program the rest of the logic inside the curly brackets, on the other hand, we will need more elaborated instructions.

-Let's focus, first, on printing the temperature every 20 iterations.
-To achieve this, we only need to check whether `c` is a multiple of 20, and in that case, to print the temperature at the desired position.
+Let's focus, first, on printing the temperature every `outputFrequency = 20` iterations.
+To achieve this, we only need to check whether `c` is a multiple of `outputFrequency`, and in that case, to print the temperature at the desired position.
 This is the type of control that an **_if statement_** give us.
-The general syntax is:
+The general syntax
+is:

 ```chpl
 if condition then